Introducing camdl: engineering rigor for stochastic compartmental modeling

 - Read the documentation/vignettes. vsbuffalo.github.io/camdl-docs walks through everything above with executable examples; Getting Started is the entry point.

 Send feedback.
 Source is at github.com/vsbuffalo/camdl .
-What I most want to hear at alpha: where the error messages are unhelpful, what camdl language features are missing or feel clunky, where the docs are wrong, what frictions exist during model building and fitting, and which published models you’d want to see reproduced next.
+What I most want to hear at this alpha release stage: where the error messages are unhelpful, what camdl language features are missing or feel clunky, where the docs are wrong, what frictions exist during model building and fitting, and which published models you’d want to see reproduced next.

 Contribute. camdl is far from feature-complete.
 Code contributions, model ports, runtime-backend extensions, and stress-testing on real models that surfaces bugs are all welcome.
-There’s a long backlog of features I’d like camdl to grow into — open an issue or get in touch and I can point you at something matched to your interests.
+There’s a long backlog of features I’d like camdl to incorporate.
+Please open an issue or get in touch and I can point you at something that matches your interests.

-Compilers and interpreters have been a long-running background interest of mine: as an undergrad I worked with R-core contributor Duncan Temple Lang on RLLVMCompile , an experimental LLVM-based compiler for R, and, after a brief case of the Lisp bug from Paul Graham’s essays, a small Lisp interpreter. ↩︎
+I’ve had a background interest in compilers and interpreters for a while, since as an undergrad I worked with UC Davis professor and R-core contributor Duncan Temple Lang on RLLVMCompile , an experimental LLVM-based compiler for R. I also caught a brief case of the Lisp bug from Paul Graham’s essays, and wrote a small Lisp interpreter. ↩︎

 Though I do miss the sweet, sweet payoff that comes after a week of head-bashing over a numerical underflow, a sign error in the gradient, or a fixed-point iteration that won’t converge — when you finally find the one missing log-sum-exp and the traces snap into agreement with the analytic solution.
 AI-assisted work does, honestly, trade some of that away. ↩︎